-When we think about Christmas, our mind brings us mental 'snapshots' of the season: a beautiful Christmas tree, tinsels, reindeers, the warmth of a family gathering, music, you name it.
+When we think about Christmas, our mind brings us mental 'snapshots' of the season: a beautiful Christmas tree, tinsel, reindeers, the warmth of a family gathering, music, you name it.
 This time of the year is our absolute favourite and we started spreading our Christmas cheer long before the term ended.
 Our Christmas Concert has become a long-standing Christmas tradition in the MKV community and on Thursday, 5th December 2019, we held another uplifting event to popular acclaim.
 This year’s concert had an African feel and a Ghanaian twist to it.

-By 5.00pm, familiar faces and the library were no longer recognizable.
+By 5.00pm, familiar faces and the library were no longer recognisable.
 In our bid to save the planet all year round and by kind courtesy of our creative and relentless mums, the library was spruced up with recycled Christmas decorations and ornaments.
 Once you stepped through the doors, you gazed upon magical sights and the sounds of Christmas wafted through the air.
 It was the perfect setting to showcase lots of talents throughout the school.

 The night began with a welcome address by our MC, Miss Agustina Valenzuela.
 Then came Sankofa with a skit entitled “Dear Santa” and performances of “When Santa Got Stuck Up the Chimney” and later “Wiggly Wiggly Christmas” to ring in the season.
 These got everybody in the festive spirit.